tendermint/spec/rfc/001-truncated-block-history.md

 ### Positive

-* Consensus and genesis parameters for block retention, block time, and unbonding time allows governance to control whether pruning should be allowed, and to ensure sufficient availability of recent blocks for light client verification and short-term auditability, with enforced sanity checks.
+* Application-specified minimum block retention allows the application to take all relevant factors into account and prevent necessary blocks from being accidentally removed.

-* Node operators can independently decide whether they want to provide complete block histories and snapshots, if allowed by consensus parameter `block.retention`.
+* Node operators can independently decide whether they want to provide complete block histories (if local configuration for this is provided) and snapshots.

+* Provided state sync backfills, minimum block retention will be invariant and deterministic across all nodes, allowing for deterministic state machine access to this data.

 ### Negative